Spamhaus Technology and abuse.ch Logo

-Passive DNS has been an industry-standard tool for more than a decade.
-Here's an introduction to Passive DNS, where the data comes from, how it can help boost threat intelligence data and help organizations with investigations, protecting their networks and brand.
+Here’s an introduction to what Passive DNS is, where the data comes from, how it can help boost threat intelligence data and help organizations with investigations, protecting their networks and brand.

 What is Passive DNS?